top of page

 4.🟣 ISHIBEKOJI MUAN

-Ishibekoji Muan is a boutique ryokan with only 3 suites, Located in one of the most beautiful lanes in Kyoto (Ishibei-Koji).
+Ishibekoji Muan is a boutique ryokan with only 3 suites.
+You can find it located in one of the most beautiful lanes in Kyoto (Ishibei-Koji).
 The building itself is about 100 years old but has been recently renovated offering both traditional Japanese and more western style rooms.
 A traditional Hinoki (cypress bath) and yukata robe is found in each room to add to the Ryokan experience.

 Max 3